diwakarnathshaw/UserProfile-Preview-Card/README.md

 # UserProfile-Preview-Card
-This is a simple project that shows a UserProfile-Preivew-Card which is created using only `HTML` and `CSS`.
-The user-profile-card is a common feature on many websites.
+This is a simple project that shows a User Profile in a Preivew Card which is created using only `HTML` and `CSS`.
+I always like short, to-the-point information, therefore I created this user preview card so that both work and information could be concise and direct.

 # Features
 > Responsive design that works on all screen sizes.

-> Added CSS Animation
+> With CSS Animation.

 > Customizable colors and fonts.